 Climbers top out on a ridge in El Portero Chico Park.
 Photo: Savannah Cummins

 He and his longtime climbing partner Kristin landed in Monterrey on the 17th, and woke up early the next day to run up a seven-pitch classic called Off the Couch (5.10d).
 They topped out around 9:30 AM and started the rappels.
 Tired and hungry, Podgorski remembers getting more and more comfortable cutting corners to speed things up.
 On the second-to-last rappel, he tossed the rope without double-checking that the ends were the same length, and started to descend.

 On the way down, Podgorski stopped to speak to another climber.
 By the time he continued rappelling, he was distracted.
 He was thinking about the climber, about breakfast—everything except the ever-shortening length of rope beneath him.

 About 130 feet from the ground, he rappelled off the end of his rope.

 Rudy Peckham was at home in Hidalgo, Mexico, near the outskirts of the park, when he got the call that a climber had fallen.
 It sounded bad, he recalls thinking.
 Really bad.

 And Peckham would know—he’s been climbing, guiding, and volunteering on rescues in the area since the 1990s.
-About four years ago, Peckham and his wife, guide Karla Moya, founded Portrero Chico Rescue.
+About four years ago, Rudy Peckham and guide Karla Moya, who's been guiding and volunteering on rescues in Portrero Chico for over 20 years, founded Portrero Chico Rescue.
 The nonprofit volunteer team now organizes search and rescue missions in the park and provides volunteer training.